arvigeus/AZ-204/Learning Path/API Management.md

 #### Return response

 The `return-response` policy aborts pipeline execution and returns either a default or custom response to the caller.
 Default response is `200 OK` with no body.
 Custom response can be specified via a context variable or policy statements.
-When both are provided, the response contained within the context variable is modified by the policy statements before being returned to the caller.
+When both are provided, the policy statement modifies the context variable before being returned to the caller.

 ```xml
 <return-response response-variable-name="existing context variable">